sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 ## What we've covered
 Duration: 6

-In this lab we covered navigating the Sigma user interface, common terminology and some of the most common functionality.
+In this QuickStart we covered navigating the Sigma user interface, common terminology and some of the most common functionality.

 [Click here to move to the next QuickStart in this series.](https://quickstarts.sigmacomputing.com/guide/fundamentals-2-working-with-tables/index.html)